Madaripur

-Madaripur is a town in Dhaka division in south-central Bangladesh.
+Madaripur is a town in Dhaka Division in south-central Bangladesh.
 It is the headquarters of Madaripur District.
 It is named for Shah Madar, a Sufi saint who spread Islam in the region.

-Demographics

-According to the 2022 Bangladesh census, Madaripur had 14,112 households and a population of 1,293,027.

-In terms of population, Muslims constitute 88.65 percent, Hindus 11.20 percent, Buddhists 0.01 percent, Christians 0.10 percent, and others 0.04 percent.

 History

 Madaripur is a historically rich region.
 The district is named after the saint Hazrat Badruddin Shah Madar (R.A.), a practitioner from the 15th century.
 The history of Madaripur has traversed through various trials and tribulations since ancient times.